kimmobrunfeldt/drydoc/readme.md

 Including documents
 -------------------

 Documents can be included to other documents with include() function.
-When document B is included from document A, document B is rendered inside document A.
+When document B is included from document A, document B is rendered inside document A. Including document itself results to inifite recursion loop and will fail to exception.

 *list.txt:*